adnguyen/2016_Protein_stability_evolution/Protocols/Protocols.md

 2. Centrifuge 4 C for 5 minutes to remove large particulates and transfer supernatant to ultracentrifuge tube.
 3. Ultracentrifuge 100,000 g at 4 C
 4. Quantify protein concentration  with bradford or qubit
+5. Make 2X assay buffer (which is your buffer [covaris for us] + 16X fluorescent dye [sypro orange])
+6. Dilute proteins to 1ug/uL (you might want to play with this condition)
+7. I like to add 50 uL protein with 50uL 2X assay buffer
+  * Final conc of dye is 8X

+8. Place in thermocycler and ramp from 4C to 95C
+9. Grab normalized fluorescence (should be a boltzmann function)

 ------